MillerAdulu/afyabora/READMe.md

 3. Rename the `.env.example` file to `.env`
 4. Set a Mongo DB URI
 5. Obtain an email API key from [SendGrid](https://sendgrid.com/)
-6. Generate an encryption string from [Secure Password Generator](https://passwordsgenerator.net/)
+6. Generate an encryption string from [Secure Password Generator](https://passwordsgenerator.net/).
+Once generated ensure it remains the same or there may be issues regenerating the data.
 7. Set the Base URL of where the application will be hosted.
 This is important for email sending. eg. `https://mail.com` **not** `mail.com` or `https://mail.com/`.
 HTTPS is preferred.
 8. Run `yarn build` and `yarn start` :tada: